The Great Financial Crisis was Triggered by a Series of Unrelated Factors

 Bad modelling and policies

-Misunderstanding of model features (e.g. long-term vs short-term credit history)
+Misunderstanding of model features

-- E.g. customers who had just taken their first loan and made a single payment naturally had stellar short-term credit history, but it doesn't mean anything
+- E.g. long-term vs short-term credit history: customers who had just taken their first loan and made a single payment mistakenly had stellar short-term credit history

 Assuming Gaussian distributions in Option pricing models.

-- E.g. Capital One stock depending on its solving its regulatory problems would either go higher (in case of a win) or it would go a lot deeper (in case of a loss).
-The distribution of outcomes in this Capital One case was bimodal, not at all Gaussian.
+- E.g. Capital One stock bimodal distribution: If Capital One solved its regulatory problems the stock would go higher (in case of a win) or it would go a lot deeper (in case of a loss).

 Conflicts of interest, Moral hazard

-Fund managers with no skin in the game, took risks with other people's money without bearing any cost or risk
+Fund managers with no skin in the game.
+Took risks with other people's money without bearing any cost or risk

-- Because they know that many institutional clients are restricted to high-rate bonds only
+- This workds because agencies know that many institutional clients are restricted to buying high-rate bonds.
+Higher ratings == more deals.

 Some managers only had short-term incentives